 Now it is time for disruptive innovation in healthcare to have its moment.
 For far too long, the delivery of healthcare has been complicated, expensive, and very disappointing to patients.
-New innovations in healthcare are shaking things up.
-Here are the five of the hottest trends shaping the future of healthcare.
+Innovations in healthcare are shaking things up.
+Here are five of the hottest trends shaping the future of healthcare.

 1. Direct Primary Care

 Rather than deal with insurance in the traditional fee-for-service system, Direct Primary Care, or DPC for short, charges a membership fee instead.
 For as little as $70 a month, patients have unlimited 24/7 access to a participating primary care provider of their choice by text, email, or phone.
 It includes extended same- or next-day office visits.
 Diagnostic tests and other office procedures, such as EKGs, are included in the membership fee.

 An example in a WebMD article on the topic describes how a patient called his DPC after a fall down some steps.
 Rather than go to the emergency room, the patient went directly to his DPC physician’s office and received a referral for an X-ray and was given pain meds in the office.
 The cost was less than $100.
 The article compared that to the $14,000 ($2,400 out of pocket) medical bill the patient received after a similar accident years earlier that involved the ER and a radiologist.
 This is a disruptive innovation in healthcare that could have a dramatic effect on how much the nation spends on healthcare.